pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 `cores`|int|Number of cores to be used by Abaqus.
 `delta_t`|float|Size of the time step in Abaqus.
 Its value should be synchronized with the flow solver.
 This parameter is usually specified in a higher `Component` object in which case it is not mandatory.
 `dimensions`|int|Dimensionality of the problem (2 or 3).
 `interface_input`|list|Should contain a dictionary for each input `ModelPart` to be created, having a key `"model_part"` that provides the name of a `ModelPart` for Abaqus load points as value.
-The name should correspond to the *Surfaces* created in Abaqus.
+The name should correspond to the *Surfaces* created in Abaqus concatenated with "_load_points".
 The second key of the dictionary is `variables`.
 The list given as value specifies the input variables that should be included, chosen from *`data_structure/variables.py`*.
 Currently only `"pressure"` and `"traction"` are allowed (case-sensitive).
 The order of should correspond to the `interface_output` as well as the other solver wrapper's `Interface` definitions to which Abaqus is coupled.
 An example can be found in [this part of the input file section](#input-related-settings-in-json-file).
 `interface_output`|list|Similar to `interface_input` but contains the output `ModelParts` for Abaqus geometrical nodes.
-The name has to correspond to the *Node Sets* created in Abaqus.
+The name has to correspond to the *Node Sets* created in Abaqus, concatenated with "_nodes".
 In this case the `"variables"` key specifies the output variable, chosen from *`data_structure/variables.py`*.
 Currently only `"displacement"` is allowed (case-sensitive).
 The order of should correspond to the `interface_input` as well as the other solver wrapper's `Interface` definitions to which Abaqus is coupled.
 An example can be found in [this part of the input file section](#output-related-settings-in-json-file).
 `input_file`|str|Name of the Abaqus input file (.inp) provided by the user. <br> <br> **Example:** `"case.inp"` `mp_mode`|str|Determines how Abaqus is executed in parallel.
 It is recommended to use `"THREADS"`. `"MPI"` works as well but requires a host-file called *`AbaqusHosts.txt`*.
 This host-file lists the machines on which Abaqus is allowed to run.
 One line per requested core, but excessive lines cause no harm.
 The extra directory contains a script *`make_host_file.sh`* which can be used to generate a host file (Ghent University system).
 Note that multi-node computations are currently not supported.
 `static`|bool|Indicates which type of analysis is performed: static (`True`) or dynamic (`False`).